mikeisen1/8-puzzle-solver/README.md

 # 8-puzzle solver

 This project solves a given 8-puzzle to one of four possible 8-puzzle solutions.
 The 8-puzzle is a `3x3` puzzle with 8 tiles, numbered `1-8`.
 The last tile is the blank tile, which can be moved around to change the state of the puzzle and move it closer to the goal.
-In this project, there are four possible goal states of the 8-puzzle and they are as follows:
+In this project, there are four possible goal states of the 8-puzzle and they are as:

 |Goal State 1|Goal State 2|Goal State 3| Goal State 4
 |--|--|--|--|